Why License from FXPAL?

 - XLibris, licensed to Microsoft Corporation.
 XLibris is a commercial high-resolution pen and paper-like user interface that enhances active reading and management of digital library information.
 An XLibris user can hold a scanned image of a page in his lap and mark on it with digital ink.

-Example Licensable Technology
+Featured Licensable Technology

 Technology and Intellectual Property Available for License